 Suppose, you don’t have a job now because there is no job opening.
 So you don’t buy too many things from your neighbourhood shopkeeper.
 As a result the income of the shopkeeper also dips.
 So, he, in turn, defers buying the smartphone that he has been eyeing.
 The smartphone manufacturer, because of the downturn, doesn’t hire any new employees.
 This is roughly what we see in a recession - low economic activity and high unemployment.

 Recession and unemployment are bad - both from a citizen’s point of view and from the political point of view.
 So, the government tries to reverse this recessionary trend.
 How does it do that?
-It can two things (either or both) -
+It can be two things (either or both) -

 So, how does increasing government spending decrease recession and unemployment?
 For that, you need to understand what government spending means.
-Government spending is those spending that it does to acquire goods and services for current or future use.
+Government spending is spending that it does to acquire goods and services for current or future use.

 Now, let’s go back to the example mentioned above.
 Suppose the government starts spending a significant amount of money to build more hospitals, schools and to help the construction sector.
 As a result, new jobs will open up in these areas.
 So, now you can apply for a job in these sectors.
 When you get a job, you will start earning money.
 From your salary, you will spend a portion of your money to buy things from your neighbourhood shopkeeper.
 This will increase his income as well.
 As a result, he can now buy that smartphone.
 So the smartphone manufacturer will see an increase in activity and revenue.
 It will hire new employees to manage the extra workload.
 This chain-reaction is called the ripple effect in Economics.
 Thus, government spending boosts the entire nation’s economy.